FREE SHIPPING on $99 or more (within the contiguous United States)

 For maximum benefit, forget about the canned products on the supermarket shelves – and opt for unpasteurized, refrigerated sauerkraut that is free of preservatives and added sugar.
 (In fact, the only ingredients should be cabbage and sea salt).

-If you decide to take supplementary probiotics, natural health experts typically recommend at least 10 million colony-forming units (CFUs) a day, for up to eight weeks.
-However, always check first with your integrative healthcare provider before making any changes to your diet or supplement routine.
+If you decide to take supplementary probiotics, holistic health experts typically recommend at least 10 million colony-forming units (CFUs) a day for up to eight weeks.
+However, always check first with your holistic healthcare provider before making any changes to your diet or supplement routine.

 Although sauerkraut may be somewhat overlooked as a “superfood,” this hearty, homey favorite is emerging as a nutritional superstar with cutting-edge health benefits for both the body and the mind.